barettoc/firebase_basics/README.md

 Command line. ```firebase deploy```.

-Navigate to your app using the Hosting URL:.
+Navigate to your app using the Hosting URL: https://xxxxx.web.app.

+You can also try the app that is currently hosted at https://cb-firebasics.web.app/